otacke/yalw/readme.txt

 == Upgrade Notice ==

+= 0.13 =
+Upgrade if you plan to create locale files for YALW.

 = 0.12 =
 Upgrade if you need improvements for working with fail2ban or if you're runnung BuddyPress.